3.3 Probability, Conditional Expectations, and Bayes

 Key Takeaways

-• Probability rules connect single events, joint events, conditional events, and complements.
+• Probability rules connect single events, joint events, conditional events, and complements; mutually exclusive and independent are distinct concepts.

-• Expected value is a probability-weighted average and is the foundation for expected return.
+• Expected value is a probability-weighted average and is the foundation for expected return and variance of a random variable.

-• Total probability combines conditional paths into an unconditional probability.
+• The total probability rule combines conditional paths across states into one unconditional probability.

-• Bayes' formula updates a prior probability after new evidence is observed.
+• Bayes' formula updates a prior probability after evidence, and base rates strongly influence the posterior.

 Probability, Conditional Expectations, and Bayes

 Probability assigns numerical weights to uncertain outcomes.
-In Level I Quant, the point is practical: expected return, scenario analysis, risk forecasting, credit events, and manager selection all rely on probability rules.
-Keep events, outcomes, and conditions separate on your scratch paper.
+In Level I Quant the application is concrete: expected return, scenario analysis, risk forecasting, credit events, and manager selection all rest on probability rules.
+Keep events, outcomes, and conditions clearly separated on your scratch paper.

 Probability toolFormulaInterpretation